shineit/MotionCapture/README.md

 ```
 Where you replace <application id> with your Parse application ID and <rest api key> with your Parse application's REST API key.

+If you have a Microsoft Band connected, notifications will also show up on the Band.

 ## Credits

 - Paul Tynes from The Noun Project (https://thenounproject.com/term/webcam/5490/)